Cold Hard Truths About Software Engineering I Understood After 9+ Years

 In the end…

-✔︎ How to get a job offer even without a degree and work experience.
+- How to get a job as a developer without having a degree and work experience.

-And many more on how to exactly prepare for a technical interview and nail it.
+And many more on how to exactly prepare for a Software Engineer interview and nail it.
+Add your email here and I will notify you when I release it with a bonus for you.